Chart Color Schemes

 Educational outcomes in Batemans Bay - South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 21.1%, significantly lower than the NSW average of 32.2%.
+The area has university qualification rates at 21.1%, significantly lower than the NSW average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 13.3%, followed by postgraduate qualifications (4.9%) and graduate diplomas (2.9%).
-Trade and technical skills are prominent, with 41.4% of residents aged 15+ holding vocational credentials - advanced diplomas (11.9%) and certificates (29.5%).
+Bachelor degrees are the most common at 13.3%, followed by postgraduate qualifications (4.9%) and graduate diplomas (2.9%).
+Vocational credentials are prominent, with 41.4% of residents aged 15+ holding them - advanced diplomas at 11.9% and certificates at 29.5%.

-A substantial 23.6% of the population is actively pursuing formal education, including 8.6% in primary education, 7.6% in secondary education, and 2.3% in tertiary education.
+A total of 23.6% of the population is actively pursuing formal education, including 8.6% in primary, 7.6% in secondary, and 2.3% in tertiary education.
 Batemans Bay - South's three schools have a combined enrollment of 1,218 students.
-The area demonstrates varied educational conditions across Batemans Bay - South with balanced education provision consisting of two primary and one secondary school serving distinct age groups.
+The area offers balanced educational provision with two primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education